-Acknowledging what he feels, without negative judgment, helps him to feel good about himself.
+Acknowledging what your child feels, without negative judgment, helps him to feel good about himself.
 Giving him the impression that there is something wrong with him will just make him feel worse about himself, and therefore more insecure.
 Empathizing with your child will also help him develop empathy, which will enhance his social skills and help him connect with others.

-3. Model confident behavior with other people.
+4. Model confident behavior with other people.
 Kids learn from watching us.

 That means being friendly to strangers, offering help to others, and modeling a relaxed attitude about social interactions of all kinds.

-4. Teach your child basic social skills to respond to both adults and children.
+5. Teach your child basic social skills to respond to both adults and children.

 Kids often need to be taught to make eye contact, shake hands, smile, and respond to polite chit-chat appropriately.
 Make games out of social skills and practice at home.
 Just grab two teddy bears and have them act out scenarios in a funny way to get your child laughing, which defuses the child's anxiety.
 During your show, ask your child frequently "What should he say?
 What should she do?"

-5. Help your child learn how to make friends.
+6. Help your child learn how to make friends.

-6. Coach your child to express her needs and stand up for herself in social situations.
+7. Coach your child to express her needs and stand up for herself in social situations.

-All children need the confidence that they can handle what comes up when parents aren't around.
-This is especially important when peers tease or bully.
-Roleplaying is essential in learning skills, play is very helpful in managing anxiety, and reading books and discussing "What would you do?" is invaluable in helping you understand how to help your child.
-One good book to help you coach your child, offering scripts and strategies, is Scott Cooper's Sticks and Stones: 7 Ways Your Child Can Deal with Teasing, Conflict, and Other Hard Times.
+If you're concerned about your child's ability to stand up for himself, one good book to help you coach your child, offering scripts and strategies, is Scott Cooper's Sticks and Stones: 7 Ways Your Child Can Deal with Teasing, Conflict, and Other Hard Times.
 Several books for kids on how to handle bullying are listed at the end of this article.
-You may also want to read the article Bully-Proof Your Child on this website, which has more specific suggestions and book recommendations.
+You may also want to read the article 11 Ways to Empower Your Child Against Bullying on this website, which has more specific suggestions and book recommendations.

-7. Don’t label your child as shy.
+8. Don’t label your child as shy.

 Instead, acknowledge his worries and point out that he can overcome his fears.
 For instance,

 “Sometimes it takes you awhile to warm up in a new situation.
-Remember Billy’s birthday party, how you held my hand all through the games?
+Remember Lorenzo’s birthday party, how you held my hand all through the games?
 But by the end, you were having lots of fun with the other kids.”

-8. Teach your child effective strategies for dealing with feelings of social awkwardness.
+9. Teach your child effective strategies for dealing with feelings of social awkwardness.

 Once she knows she can handle whatever comes up, she'll feel more ready to tackle a new experience.

-10. Don't push your child to perform.
+11. Don't push your child to perform.

 12. Remember that one good friend is worth many acquaintances.

 Some parents worry if their child isn't the life of the party.
 But what's important is that your child feel connected, like she has someone she can talk to, or someone he wants to play with at recess.
 It's not necessary to have a lot of friends, just a few good ones.

-12. Don’t create social anxiety by teaching young children to be afraid of strangers.
+13. Don’t create social anxiety by teaching young children to be afraid of strangers.

 Instead, teach your child that he or she should always be with you, or with a teacher or trusted babysitter.
 If her special adult is with her, your child doesn’t need to be afraid of strangers.
 Once she’s old enough to begin walking home from school by herself, you can begin discussing how to keep herself safe.

-13. If your child seems generally fearful, consider that she's got some tears and fears inside that need to be expressed.
+14. If your child seems generally fearful, consider that she's got some tears and fears inside that need to be expressed.